 There are often occasions when you have to have your pet accompany you in your vehicle.
-This can be a stressful time and although there are no specific laws in the UK regulating the carrying of pets in your vehicle, there are safety requirements which you must adhere to.
+This can be a stressful time and although there are no specific laws in the UK regulating the carrying of pets in your vehicle, there are safety requirements that you must adhere to.
 Taking the necessary precautions before heading out on your journey with your pets in the car can help you to reduce the risk of any accidents as well as any substantial fines.

-Here are some top tips to make driving with your pets to ensure that their welfare is maintained, as well as a safe and hassle free trip for all.
+Here are some top tips to make driving with your pets to ensure that their welfare is maintained, as well as a safe and hassle-free trip for all.

-1. PREPARATION Before heading out on your trip, ensure that you take some time to get the dog used to the car, perhaps even with the engine off too.
-It’s important to introduce your pet a cage if you are using one.
+Before heading out on your trip, ensure that you take some time to get the dog used to the car, perhaps even with the engine off too.
+It’s important to introduce your pet to a cage if you are using one.
 Maybe present the cage to your pet positively and once the cage is placed into your car, lure them in with treats and allow them to get into the cage themselves.
 Do not force your pet into the cage.

-2. SAFETY When it’s time to depart on your journey, it’s important to make sure your pet is secure.
+When it’s time to depart on your journey, it’s important to make sure your pet is secure.
 Many pet owners sometimes like to let their pet’s free rein in the boot or in the backseat, but this not good practice and could result in an accident.
 If you were to brake suddenly, you would want your pet to be safe and protected, so carefully restraining them will help keep everyone safe and happy.

 Avoid feeding your pet right before your trip.
 Perhaps feed your pet a few hours before to allow them ample time for digestion.
 Feeding your pet a few hours before will also help to avoid your pet getting carsick, as dogs can suffer from motion sickness the same humans.

 If your pet is unaccustomed to long car journeys, remember that this experience will be completely new to them so try to keep their anxiety to a minimum.
 The easiest way to do this is to drive steadily and not too fast.